The Truth About “Natural” Perfumes: What Are Isolates and How to Spot Them

 Mislead consumers into thinking they’re using whole essential oils

-Misleads consumers into thinking that plant-derived isolates are "100% natural" or "natural component or EO" or "naturally occurring"
+Misleads consumers into thinking that plant-derived isolates are "100% natural" or "natural component or EO" or "naturally occurring" .
+"Natural Isolates" has gone through fractional distillation, that may have used synthetic and toxic chemicals in the process.
+Hence, even if they were sourced from organic essential oils.
+The final product is no longer organic.

 👃 How to Choose a Truly Natural or Skin-Friendly Perfume